-Inclusionary and Jobs/Housing Linkage Fees: Jobs Housing Linkage Fees apply to development projects that increase the amount of commercial uses by 25,000 or more gross square feet.
-The 2019 Jobs Housing Linkage Fee for office development was set at \$19.96 per square foot and will increase to \$69.60 per square foot, and the Inclusionary Housing Program Fees are \$199.50 per applicable square foot according to the most recently available local fee schedule.
+Inclusionary and Jobs/Housing Linkage

+Fees: Jobs Housing Linkage Fees apply to development projects that increase the amount of commercial uses by 25,000 or more gross square feet.
+As of January 11, 2021, the Jobs Housing Linkage Fee for office development is \$72.04 per square foot for projects over 50,000 square feet and \$64.83 for projects less than 50,000 square feet.
+Inclusionary Housing Program Fees are \$210.47 per applicable square foot.